openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

     -  Calling builders by name.

-    -  Calling builders by reference stored in an *@BuilderParam* annotated struct field.
+    -  Calling builders by reference stored in the *@BuilderParam*-annotated struct field.

     -  Calling a predefined builder *ForEach* for iterative rendering.

-    -  Calling a function that does not mutate the program state (note that all logging functions do mutate the state and are therefore prohibited).
+    -  Calling a function that does not mutate the program state (note that all logging functions are therefore prohibited as they mutate the state).

     - Using conditional *if ... else* syntax.